Expressions

 Fields

-See Core fields for a list of fields provided by the NXLog Agent core.
+See Core Fields for a list of fields provided by the NXLog Agent core.
 Additional fields are available through input modules.

 Normally, a field name may contain letters, digits, the period (.), and the underscore (_).
 Additionally, field names must begin with a letter or an underscore.
 The corresponding regular expression is: